-- A. Specifications: Comply with applicable provisions of the current editions of the following specifications and documents: AISC "Manual of Steel Construction, Allowable Stress Design", "Code of Standard Practice for Steel Buildings and Bridges", "Seismic Provisions for Structural Steel Buildings" and "Supplements", "Specification for Steel Buildings Allowable Stress Design and Plastic Design", "Specification for Design of Steel Hollow Structural Sections", "Specification for Allowable Stress Design of Single-Angle Members", and RCSC "Specification for Structural Joints Using ASTM A 325 or A 490 Bolts" - B. Materials: Comply with applicable provisions of the current editions of the ASTM Standards for all specified metal materials, including W-Shapes and WT-Shapes, Channels and Angles, Plates and Bars, Coldformed Hollow Structural Steel Sections, Steel Pipe, Welding Electrodes, Bolts, Nuts, and Washers, Shear Connectors, Anchor Bolts, Un-headed Anchor Rods, Threaded Rods and Welded Wire Fabric, etc. - Light-gauge Metal Framing: The use of metal studs is generally discouraged.
+- A. Specifications: Comply with current applicable American Institute of Steel Construction (AISC) steel design and structural standards and provisions. - B. Materials: Comply with applicable provisions of the current editions of the ASTM Standards for all specified metal materials, including W-Shapes and WT-Shapes, Channels and Angles, Plates and Bars, Coldformed Hollow Structural Steel Sections, Steel Pipe, Welding Electrodes, Bolts, Nuts, and Washers, Shear Connectors, Anchor Bolts, Un-headed Anchor Rods, Threaded Rods and Welded Wire Fabric, etc. - Light-gauge Metal Framing: The use of metal studs is generally discouraged.
 Where utilized, metal stud framing above grade must be provided with continuous rigid foam insulation with taped or sealed joints.
 If basement or below-grade spaces are designed and constructed to be occupied, metal studs should not be used, unless separated from floor slabs with sill gaskets and from perimeter foundation walls with continuous, vapor-permeable rigid insulation with taped or sealed joints, and should not be filled with cavity insulation.